wallarm/product-documentation/faq/docs/waf-nginx-compatibility.md

 * connect to NGINX installed from Debian/CentOS repositories following the [instruction](../waf-installation/nginx/dynamic-module-from-distr.md)
 * connect to the official commercial NGINX Plus following the [instruction](../waf-installation/nginx-plus.md)

-## If Wallarm WAF compatible with the custom build of NGINX?
+## Is Wallarm WAF compatible with the custom build of NGINX?

 Yes, Wallarm WAF module can be connected to the custom build of NGINX after rebuilding WAF packages.
-To rebuild the Wallarm WAF module, contact [Wallarm technical support team](mailto:support@wallarm.com) and send the following data:
+To rebuild the packages, please contact [Wallarm technical support team](mailto:support@wallarm.com) and send the following data:

 * Linux kernel version: `uname -a`
 * Linux distributive: `cat /etc/*release`